ouyale/Finwatch/README.md

 ## Exploratory Data Analysis

 Before writing a single line of preprocessing code, I ran a full EDA in `notebooks/01_EDA.ipynb`.
-Key findings that shaped the rest of the project:
+A few things came out of it that changed how I approached the rest of the project.

-Only 8.1% of customers are vulnerable.
-A model predicting "not vulnerable" for everyone would be 91.9% accurate and completely useless.
-This is why I chose PR-AUC as the evaluation metric rather than accuracy or ROC-AUC.
+The class imbalance is 11.4:1 - only 8.1% of customers are in the positive class.
+A model that predicts "not vulnerable" for everyone scores 91.9% accuracy.
+That's the first trap.
+It's why I use PR-AUC as the primary metric throughout - it can't be flattered by a model that ignores the minority class.

-The three external credit bureau scores (EXT_SOURCE_1/2/3) are 56%, 20%, and 0.2% missing respectively.
-The vulnerability rate for customers with EXT_SOURCE_1 missing is significantly higher than for customers where it is present.
-The absence is a signal - the customer has a thin or no credit file.
-Imputing with median would erase that signal.
-Instead, I create a binary flag (`has_ext_source_n`) and fill the missing value with a sentinel -1.
+The missingness in EXT_SOURCE_1/2/3 (56%, 20%, and 0.2% respectively) is not random.
+Customers with a missing EXT_SOURCE_1 have a noticeably higher vulnerability rate than those where it's present - the absence means no credit file, which is itself a signal.
+Imputing with median would erase that.
+Instead I flag the missingness with a binary column and fill the value with a sentinel -1.

-AMT_INCOME_TOTAL has skewness of 392 - a small number of very high earners pull the mean far above what is representative for most customers.
-All numeric imputation uses the training median.

-StandardScaler would convert FLAG_EMP_PHONE=1 to 3.0, which is meaningless.
-The EDA confirmed 33 binary columns in the raw data.
-All of them are excluded from scaling.
+AMT_INCOME_TOTAL has skewness of 392.
+A handful of very high earners drag the mean far from what's typical, so all numeric imputation uses the training median.
+I also found 33 binary columns in the raw data - FLAG_* columns and similar - that have to be excluded from StandardScaler, since scaling a 0/1 column produces values like 3.0 that mean nothing.

-Columns like COMMONAREA_AVG are 70%+ missing because renters do not have property data.
-NAME_HOUSING_TYPE already captures this with six categories each having distinct vulnerability rates - adding a binary IS_RENTER column would lose that nuance.
+COMMONAREA_AVG and similar property columns are 70%+ missing because renters don't have that data.
+NAME_HOUSING_TYPE already captures housing situation with six categories and distinct vulnerability rates per group - I left it as is rather than engineering a redundant flag.

 ---